TheBerkin/rant3/README.md

 ##Improve Rant
 If there is something you want fixed, added, or changed, feel free to submit an issue/pull request.
 You are welcome to help with any of the following:
-* Documentation (wiki/code)
+* Documentation
 * Fixing bugs
 * Optimization
 * New functions
 * New language features
 * Improving old language features
 * New API features
-* Formatting support for other languages
+* Formatting support for other cultures

-We have a [Trello board](https://trello.com/b/NnvgqGha/rant) where we also track progress on new features and bugfixes.

 ##Learn Rant
-See [rantlang.github.io](http://rantlang.github.io) for full documentation of the API and Rant language, as well as additional example code.
+See [berkin.me/rantdocs](http://berkin.me/rantdocs) for full documentation of the API and Rant language, as well as additional example code.

 ##Other projects
 If you like Rant, you may also like these other, Rant-related projects: